lr222gw/DV1572_game_project/doc/Particle system.md

 Mouse picking:

 We chose to implement a texture that colour codes all the objects that we want to be able to do picking on.
 So, our SceneManager gives every ModelInstance a distinct ID (number) starting from 1.
 These numbers are then bitshifted so that we get a vec4 with 8 bits of our 32-bit number in each of the four spaces.
 This vec4 is then sent up as a uniform to the fragment shader of the geometry pass.
 After this we then read our texture from the correct G-buffer color attachment and get our RGBA colour.
 This vec4 is then bitshifted the opposite way and added together into a 32-bit integer which is our unique ID for a model instance.
 Then this is used by the SceneManager to search through our vector of model instances to get the correct model and its pointer.
 In our demo, the pointer is then used to rotate the picked model instance to demonstrate that it works.

+///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+Memory Leaks:

+We ran both Valgrind and CRTDBG to check for memory leaks, and had various potential leaks; but to the best of their knowledge they originated in some of the libraries that we use (Assimp, STB, potentially GLFW).
+We ran the demo for an extended period of time and noticed that the resource footprint did not climb but rather subsided and plateaud after the assets had been loaded and instantiated.
+Also, throughout the project we made use of RAII (Resource Acquisition Is Initialization) to encapsulate the lifetimes of data instances with value semantic and automatic resource management.

+///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+Reflections:

+We all found the project to be very educational and fun, and we would like to continue expanding on it on our free time to implement more techniques to further our knowledge and expand our minds.

+0xFF00FF gif

+Ideally, in the context of front-to-back rendering we'd like to have a separate container for instances within proximity.
+The predicate for this could either be a simple function that implements a distance threshold to determine eligibility; or if a level-of-detail system is used, the LoD could also factor in.
+Then it also depends on what kind of game the engine is to be used for.
+For a game like Minecraft, the octree approach would be ideal; for a real time stategy game, a quad tree or cell grid system (where each cell contains a set of instances) would be good.